"Rhodes." YourDictionary, n.d. Web. 12 October 2018. <http://www.yourdictionary.com/rhodes>.

 Rhodes. (n.d.).
 Retrieved October 12th, 2018, from http://www.yourdictionary.com/rhodes

 An island of southeast Greece in the Aegean Sea off southwest Turkey.
-It is the largest of the Dodecanese Islands and was colonized by Dorians from Argos before 1000 B.C. and strongly influenced by the Minoan culture of Crete.
-The ancient city of Rhodes, on the northeast end of the island near the present-day city of Rhodes, was founded c.
-408 B.C.
-Its harbor was the site of the Colossus of Rhodes, a bronze statue erected 292-280 B.C. that was one of the Seven Wonders of the World.
-The modern city has a population of 55,600.
+It is the largest of the Dodecanese Islands and was colonized by Dorians from Argos before 1000 BC and strongly influenced by the Minoan culture of Crete.
+The harbor of the ancient city of Rhodes, on the northeast end of the island, was the site of the Colossus of Rhodes, a bronze statue erected 292-280 BC that was one of the Seven Wonders of the World.

 After his return from his Egyptian campaign, he was preparing an expedition against Rhodes when he was overtaken by sickness and died, on the 22nd of September 1521, in the ninth year of his reign, near the very spot where he had attacked his father's troops, not far from Adrianople.

 Rulers of this name are found at Rhodes as late as the 1st century B.C.
 The Prytaneum was regarded as the religious and political centre of the community and was thus the nucleus of all government, and the official "home" of the whole people.

 They possessed in Cyprus a kingdom, in which they had vindicated for themselves a stronger hold over their feudatories than the kings of Jerusalem had ever enjoyed, and in which trading centres like Famagusta flourished vigorously.

 Having at last got into trouble with the authorities he fled from Sicily, and visited in succession Greece, Egypt, Arabia, Persia, Rhodes - where he took lessons in alchemy and the cognate sciences from the Greek Althotas - and Malta.